Reloaded-Project/Reloaded.Memory/docs/Utilities/Pinnable.md

 # Pinnable&lt;T&gt;

-!!! info "Allows you to pin a native unmanaged object in a static location in memory, to be later accessible from native code."
+!!! info "Allows you to pin an unmanaged object in a static location in memory, to be later accessible from native code."

 !!! warning "Assume value is copied; modify the Pinnable instance to read/write values once created."